Hamas has replied to Gaza hostage proposal | KRDO

 “We are optimistic, and we have delivered the response to the Israeli party,” he said.

-The United States is reviewing the response from Hamas “now,” Blinken said.
+The United States is reviewing the response from Hamas “now,” Blinken said, adding that he would discuss it with Israeli government officials on Wednesday.

 The framework of the proposal was agreed to by negotiators in Paris at the end of last month.
 CNN previously reported that it would call for a first phase of civilian hostage releases to take place over a six-week pause, with three Palestinian prisoners held by Israel released for each civilian hostage returned from Gaza.
 That ratio would be expected to go up for Israel Defense Forces soldiers and a longer pause is possible beyond the six weeks for the later phases.

-Note: CLARIFICATION: This story has been updated to clarify details about Hamas’ counteroffer.